 There are other differences between the two models, all cosmetic except for one.
 This information was kindly provided by Gavanti on the OffSet Guitar (OSG) forum.
 The letters on the Yamaha logo on the SA-5 (left photo below) are spaced further apart and the letters are of a lower height compared to the SA-50 logo you see on the photo on the right.

 The biggest difference between the two models is actually in the pickups.
 The dimensions of the SA-5 pickups are 75 x 28mm while the SA-20 / 30 / 50 dimensions are 75 x 33mm.
-I would like to put some photos up showing this detail but I do not have an SA-5 so cannot take photos that show this small difference clearly.
-Photos received, to be published soon…
+Photos showing this detail will be published soon…